Web Design Trends That Stand the Test of Time

 The move away from web-safe colours has yielded some interesting dynamic colour gradients in web design.
 Filters over images, across text, in logos, hero image backgrounds and mobile menu backgrounds are a few of the most common places we’ve witnessed gradients being used.

-Pro tip: Using gradient backgrounds is a simple yet trendy way to design your website if you have limited number of images to work with.
+Pro tip: Using gradient backgrounds is a simple yet trendy way to design your website if you have a limited number of images to work with.

 via Product to Profit